marcop135/bullframe.css/README.md

 ### Dark mode

-This enables a dark (dark-mode) style by default in all browsers:
+This enables a dark (dark-mode) theme by default in all browsers:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bullframe.css/dist/css/bullframe-dark.min.css">
 ```

-And this, enables a dark-mode only if the user prefers it, in browsers that support the `prefers-color-scheme` media query.
+And this, enables dark only if the user prefers it, in browsers that support the `prefers-color-scheme` media query.
 Read more [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 ```html